dfinity/portal/docs/developer-docs/backend/rust/index.md

 ## Under the Hood

-To support Rust development, the `dfx` CDK uses cargo crates which make up the [Rust canister development kit (Rust CDK)](https://github.com/dfinity/cdk-rs).
+To support Rust development, the IC SDK uses cargo crates which make up the [Rust canister development kit (Rust CDK)](https://github.com/dfinity/cdk-rs).

-**Whle using `dfx` is the typical path for most developers, experienced Rust developers may choose to circumvent `dfx` entirely and use the Rust CDK directly.
-This documentation assumes one is using `dfx` to build Rust canisters.**
+**Whle using the IC SDK is the typical path for most developers, experienced Rust developers may choose to circumvent IC SDK entirely and use the [Rust CDK](https://github.com/dfinity/cdk-rs) directly.
+This documentation assumes one is using the IC SK to build Rust canisters.**

 ### The Rust CDK consists of the following crates: